Need to restore the wood trim on your vehicle? Learn how to do it by following the procedures below.

 - Squeeze bottles with fine tips

 Fill a squeeze bottle with the mixed shellac.
-Soak the flakes for 45 – 60 minutes, and put the mixing bottle in the sun to bake, and then use a cheese bag or gauze to strain it.
-You don’t want any undissolved flakes to show on your work.
+Soak the flakes for 45 – 60 minutes, put the mixing bottle in the sun to bake, and then use a cheese bag or gauze to strain it.
+You don’t want any undissolved flakes to show in your work.

 Sand the Project

-Begin by sanding your project thoroughly, using progressively finer grits of sandpaper, and working up to at least a 400-grit.
+Begin by sanding your project thoroughly, using progressively finer grits of sandpaper, and working up to at least 400 grit.
 Wipe off all sawdust utilizing a tack cloth.
 Wipe down the entire project with a cotton cloth slightly dampened with water.

-This will raise any loose wood fibers, or "hairs" that are on the surface.
+This will raise any loose wood fibers or “hairs” on the surface.
 Allow the project to dry, then sand again with 400-grit sandpaper to knock down the hairs.
 Wipe the project again with a tack cloth, followed by a cloth slightly dampened with denatured alcohol.

 The alcohol will remove the last of the sawdust without discoloring the wood.